pimentafm/FortranProcessingLibrary/paper/paper.md

-FPL fills a specific gap: a **high-level Fortran-native library** with derived types that bundle data and metadata, generic interfaces for compile-time type safety, built-in grid generation, and OpenMP-parallelized masking operations.
+FPL fills a specific gap: a **high-level Fortran-native library** with derived types that bundle data and metadata, generic interfaces for compile-time type safety, built-in grid generation, OpenMP-parallelized spatial masking, and zonal statistics computation.

 # Software Design